Haidonuts/java-project-lithos/README.md

 <b>Fullness:</b> Eating Cooked Meat sets the ```fullnessLevel``` to 5, which resets the daily exploration limit and doubles the Platinum chance for gold panning.<br>
 <b>Spear:</b> A consumable weapon used for Hunting to find Raw Meat.

+<h3>Guide Book</h3>
+The Guide Book is the game's in-system reference library.
+Function: It displays essential game information when accessed via the Main Menu.

+- Shows all craftable items, their recipes, and the 70% base success rate .
+- Explains the unique effects of Kino, Bem, and Akio .
+- Lists all explorable locations and the raw/special materials that can be found there, including unlock conditions (e.g., Map Fragment, Day 5) .

 </p>